Deirdre Barlow: Storylines

+Deirdre first came to Weatherfield in November 1972.

-Aged eighteen, Deirdre goes on a date with Jimmy Frazer (John Barrie), but when she is introduced to his business partner Alan Howard (Alan Browning), she quickly loses interest and flirts with Alan instead.
-Elsie Tanner (Pat Phoenix) finds them in the pub where they are drinking, and announces herself as Alan's wife.
-Deirdre then sets her sights on Billy Walker (Kenneth Farrington), and despite the fact that he is nearly twenty years older than her, they become engaged in 1974, to the horror of Billy's domineering mother Annie Walker (Doris Speed), who disapproves of Deirdre and sees her as a harlot.
-The wedding is meant to be a low-key affair paid for by Billy and scheduled for May the following year, but weeks away from the wedding, Deirdre begins to have doubts, wondering whether she is prepared to be tied down to Billy.
+At the age of eighteen, Deirdre goes on a date with Jimmy Frazer (John Barrie) for a while until she is introduced to his business partner Alan Howard (Alan Browning); she quickly loses interest in Jimmy and flirts with Alan instead.
+Local neighbour Elsie Howard (Pat Phoenix) finds them in the pub where they are drinking, and announces herself as Alan's wife.
+Deirdre then sets her sights on Billy Walker (Kenneth Farrington) and, despite the fact that he is nearly twenty years older than her, the pair grow close to the point of having a few dates together at The Rovers Return public house.
+Eventually they become engaged in 1974, much to the horror of Billy's domineering mother Annie (Doris Speed), who disapproves of Deirdre and sees her as a harlot.
+The wedding is meant to be a low-key matter paid for by Billy and scheduled for May the following year, but weeks away from the wedding, Deirdre begins to have doubts, wondering whether she is prepared to be tied down to Billy.
 She asks Billy for more time and he agrees, but a little while later he calls the engagement off and leaves to run a wine bar in Jersey.